xdeng26-cloud/macroai-regime-engine/README.md

 0 otherwise
 ```

-The model uses macro features and the current K-means cluster as inputs.
+My model uses macro features and the current K-means cluster as inputs.
 Forward returns are used only as labels, never as features.

 ## Backtest Approach